What is a Gopher? 10 Fun Facts & How to Get Rid of Them

 Gophers are medium-sized, furry underground rodents known for their intricate tunnel systems.
 They’re found around North and Central America and are often referred to as pests due to their tendency to destroy yards and create mounds.
 Their full name is “pocket gopher” because of their fur-lined cheek pouches, or pockets, used to carry food and materials for nest-building purposes.

-Gophers are larger than mice but not the size of rats at around 5–14 inches long with a 1–2 inch tail.
+Gophers are larger than mice, voles, and moles, but not the size of rats, at around 5–14 inches long, and have a tail that’s 1–2 inches long.
 They often weigh .5–1 pound, while some types of gophers reach almost 2.2 pounds in Central America.
-Gophers have round bodies with soft fur, thick whiskers, four long, visible incisors, and small ears and eyes.
-Their large incisors help them dig dirt, and their stout bodies are made for burrowing underground and making tunnels.

 Gophers live underground primarily underneath loose, sandy soil in North and Central America.
 They create homes in burrows with an intricate tunnel system using their long teeth.
 Gophers’ tunnels are used for various purposes, such as foraging, nesting, storing food, etc. Gopher tunnels can reach 200–2,000 square feet, with a nest and food storage area up to 6 feet deep.
 The mounds created by gophers are from dirt being pushed to the surface as they dig, destroying yards and causing costly damage.
+Gophers don’t live in groups, typically living solitary lives, and are highly territorial.
 These pests are active year-round and don’t hibernate, but they rarely emerge from their burrows, enjoying the comfort and safety of being underground.

-Gophers can live up to 3 years, and females can have 1–3 litters per year consisting of 5–6 young, depending on the region.
-After reaching 1-year-old, young gophers will establish their homes in tunnels and begin reproducing.
-Gophers don’t live in groups during their lifetime, often preferring solitary lives inside their tunnel systems.
+Gophers can live up to 3 years, and females can have 1–3 litters per year, consisting of 5–6 young, depending on the region.
+After reaching 1 year old, young gophers will establish their homes in tunnels and begin reproducing.
+As mentioned previously, gophers prefer solitary lives inside their tunnel systems.

-There are several types of gophers, with 13 different species in the United States.
+There are several types of gophers, with 13 species in the United States.
 Within the US, 3 main groups or genera are in this area, differentiated by the size of a gopher’s forefeet, claws, and incisors.

 Here are the 3 main categories of gophers you’ll find in the United States: